This post was last Updated on September 18, 2020

 By now we’ve probably convinced you that nature and peace and quietness are high values at Monte Naturista O Barão, but there’s definitely more.
 The swimming pool and bistro can be seen as the heart of the camping and are exactly where people come together.
 For a skinny dip, a beer or a chat.
 A cool thing about that bistro is that it always seemed to be open.
 Or at least during the times that we were awake.
 Sandra and Gerry make sure that you get refreshed in the dry southern Portuguese heat and serve you some great food in case you get hungry.

-Because of the all round mild climate, this is also an interesting winter destination.
-Even on new year’s day it’s often possible to spend a couple of nude hours under the sun.
+Because of the all-round mild climate, this is also an interesting winter destination.
+Even on new year’s day, it’s often possible to spend a couple of nude hours under the sun.
 For this reason, several naturists from more northern European countries have already chosen Monte Naturista O Barão as their winter residence.
 The sauna and organised communal dinners definitely add a lot to this nude winter experience.

 Around Monte Naturista O Barão

 The nature and solitude of the camping can also be found in the near area.
 Many kilometres of paths and dust roads make the region perfect for hiking and cycling.
-Those who do take the effort of putting on clothes and wandering outside the gate are rewarded with wonderful landscapes and typical villages on which time has never gotten its grip.
+Those who do make the effort of putting on clothes and wandering outside the gate are rewarded with wonderful landscapes and typical villages on which time has never gotten its grip.
 People in the region still live from what mother earth provides them and let you enjoy some of their delicacies.
 Goat cheese, olive oil, black pork and excellent wines are just a grip from the offer.

 What we particularly enjoyed about the southern Alentejo region is that it has all the good things of the Algarve without the thousands of tourists who flood the place every summer.
 Some say that this is the “real” Portugal.
 From what we’ve seen, there’s definitely some truth in that.